James Fleming, Executive Director

 James has worked as a lawyer in industrial relations for government, unions and the community legal sector.
 Previously, he was a Legal and Industrial Officer at the Australian Council of Trade Unions, an Adviser – External Affairs at the Fair Work Ombudsman, and a Solicitor at JobWatch and Youthlaw.
 James holds a Bachelor of Arts/Laws (honours) from ANU.

 Jane Douglas, Business Manager

 Jane took up the position as AIER Business Manager in 2009.
-In this role, Jane manages the administrative and financial systems of AIER.
-She combines this part-time role with AIER with her position as National Industrial Officer for Civil Air Operations Officers Association, where she has been employed as a Industrial Officer since 1994.
+In this role Jane manages the administrative and financial systems of AIER.
+She combines this part-time role with AIER with her position as an Industrial Officer for Civil Air Operations Officers Association, where she has been employed since 1994.

 Jane’s extensive experience in industrial relations and human resource management includes time as an Associate at the Australian Industrial Relations Commission and at the ACTU.

 Jane holds a Bachelor of Business (Human Resources/Industrial Relations).

 To contact the AIER, click here.